superagentxai/superagentX-examples/superagentx_examples/coffeecompass/README.md

-# coffeecompass - Use case using SuperAgentX
+# CoffeeCompass - Refreshing Use case for SuperAgentX

-SuperAgentX - A Lightweight Modular Autonomous True Multi Agent AI Framework.
+SuperAgentX - A Lightweight Modular Autonomous True Multi-Agent AI Framework.

 # CoffeeCompass

-CoffeeCompass is a versatile coffee shop discovery tool built with SuperagentX framework.
-Find nearby cafes with detailed information about amenities, opening hours, and features.
+CoffeeCompass is a versatile coffee shop discovery tool built with the SuperagentX framework.
+You can find nearby cafes with detailed information about amenities, opening hours, and features.

 ## Features